KuanqiCai/Reading-Notes/DL_RL_CV/Computer Vision/Comupter Vision.md

     - Weights $w(\tilde{x})>0$ emphasize the influence of the central pixel

-  - A simple criterium标准 for corners and edges
+  - A simple criterion标准 for corners and edges

     - Analyze the quantity$H:=det(G)-k(tr(G))^2$